-- This service is designed to help customers optimize their Oracle JD Edwards software licenses and ensure compliance with Oracle’s licensing policies.
+- We optimize your Oracle JD Edwards software licenses and ensure compliance with Oracle’s licensing policies.

-- The service includes a licensing assessment, which provides a comprehensive review of the customer’s current Oracle JD Edwards licensing, including an analysis of usage, installation, and configuration.
+- We conduct a licensing assessment, which provides a comprehensive review of the customer’s current Oracle JD Edwards licensing, including an analysis of usage, installation, and configuration.

-- The service includes contract review, which examines the customer’s license agreements, purchase orders, and other documentation to ensure compliance with Oracle’s licensing policies.
+- We conduct contract review, which examines the customer’s license agreements, purchase orders, and other documentation to ensure compliance with Oracle’s licensing policies.

-- The service includes remediation, which identifies any areas of non-compliance and provides recommendations for achieving compliance.
+- We will assist in remediation, which identifies any areas of non-compliance and provides recommendations for achieving compliance.

 - The service is delivered by Oracle licensing experts who have the knowledge and experience to provide accurate and actionable information.